hyperledger/iroha-2-docs/src/guide/troubleshooting/installation-issues.md

 rustup default stable
 ```

-This can happen if you installed a `nightly` version or set a specific Rust
+This can happen if you installed a `nightly` version, or set a specific Rust
 version, but forgot to un-set it.

 ### Check if there are other Rust versions